renansm93/Tech_Blog/README.md

 ## Installation
 Follow these steps for installation:

-1.Clone the repository: git clone <repository_url>
+1. Clone the repository: git clone <repository_url>
-2.Navigate to the project directory: cd TECH_BLOG 3.Install the dependencies: npm install
+2. Navigate to the project directory: cd TECH_BLOG
+3. Install the dependencies: npm install

 ## Database Configuration